gsistelos/webserv/README.md

 <br>
 <br>

-Note: We have changed from the select() fd verification to poll() due to performance questions, so the flowchart can be a little different.
+Note: We've changed from the select() method to the poll() to get better performance, so the flowchart can be a little different.

 ## Request Parser